aseemba/bench-technology-handbook/culture-and-principles.md

 ## Using the Bench and Engineering principles together

 As mentioned above, the Bench principles give instructions for _how we do it_, and the Engineering principles give instructions for _what we do_.
-So,when we have conversations about _Creating Value_, _Fostering Growth_, _Succeed Together_, and _Build Agility_, we must ensure that they live within the boundaries set by _Customer Obsession_, _Ownership_, _Empathy_, _Empowerment_, and _Transparency_.
+So, when we have conversations about _Creating Value_, _Fostering Growth_, _Succeed Together_, and _Build Agility_, we must ensure that they live within the boundaries set by _Customer Obsession_, _Ownership_, _Empathy_, _Empowerment_, and _Transparency_.
 If this all seems a bit complicated, don't worry: there's a system.

 ## A test suite for our culture